EnthuAi/.github/profile/README.md

 ## Contribution

-We welcome contributions from the EnthuAi to make this repository even more valuable.
-If you would like to add new resources or suggest improvements.
+We welcome contributions from the AI community to make this repository even more valuable.
+If you would like to add new resources or suggest improvements, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your contribution.
+3. Add or modify the relevant resources.
+4. Commit your changes and push them to your forked repository.
+5. Submit a pull request, explaining the changes you made.
 Please ensure that the resources you add are relevant, high-quality, and freely accessible to the community.